Conflict of Interest (COI)

 Generally, yes.
 Gifts greater than $50 are prohibited when

-1. they would “tend to improperly influence a reasonable person” to depart from faithful and impartial performance of their job.
+1. they would “tend to improperly influence a reasonable person in the discharge of university duties or responsibilities."
 Reimbursing ordinary airfare, food, and hotel are generally not regarded as so extraordinary that it would improperly influence the recipient.

-2. the employee “recently has been, is now, or in the near future may be” involved in any UVU action directly affecting the donor.
+2. the employee “recently has been, is now, or in the near future may be” involved in any UVU action directly affecting the donor or lender.
 If you will make decisions about a specific vendor’s contract with UVU, it’s best to avoid any gift from that vendor above $50.

 There is some question whether reimbursements of basic necessities are a “gift” in the sense that there is no net positive bestowed on you personally.
 A reimbursement simply helps offset UVU’s cost of sending you to do your UVU job.
 It covers human necessities related to UVU travel such as food, shelter, and transportation.
 Of course, context matters.
 If you stayed in a luxury resort in the South Pacific or if your transportation were a Carnival Cruise Ship, this would go beyond the industry and cultural norms of human necessity and work engagement, and may instead be considered a personal benefit.
 But most destinations and accommodations for normal professional gatherings aren’t inherently “gifts” to an individual.
 They’re reimbursements to UVU.